 Topics will be chosen from Euclidean geometry, including properties of lines, planes, polygons and circles and other curves; concepts of congruence, symmetry, simple transformations and tesselations; techniques of measurement.
 Emphasis on applications, the use of manipulatives, graphing calculators and appropriate computer software.

-MATH 6302 Mathematical Structures for Teachers (3-3-0)
+MATH 6302 Mathematical Structures for Teachers (3-3-0) Prerequisite: Department approval.

-Topics will be chosen from introduction to set theory, functions and logic, elements of number theory, properties of the rational and real number systems, modular arithmetic, techniques of problem-solving.
+Topics will be chosen from introduction to set theory, functions and logic, elements of number theory, properties of the rational and real number systems, modular arithmetic, and techniques of problem-solving.
 Emphasis on applications, the use of manipulatives, calculators and appropriate computer software.

-MATH 6304 Combinatorics and Probability for Teachers (3-3-0)
+MATH 6304 Combinatorics and Probability for Teachers (3-3-0) Prerequisite: Department approval.

 Topics will be chosen from principles of counting, elements of probability, simulation and modeling techniques, introduction to graph theory, descriptive statistics including a variety of graphing procedures.
 Emphasis on manipulatives, calculators and appropriate computer software.

-MATH 6311 Advanced Geometry for Teachers (3-3-0)
+MATH 6311 Advanced Geometry for Teachers (3-3-0) Prerequisite: Department approval.

 Topics will be chosen from Euclidean geometry, analytic geometry, non-Euclidean geometries.
 Proofs and the axiomatic approach will be included.
 Emphasis on appropriate geometric computer software.

 MATH 6312 Analysis for Teachers (3-3-0)

+Prerequisite: Department approval.

 Topics will be chosen from theory of functions including continuity, differentiation and integration, introduction to numerical analysis, elements of chaos and fractals.
 Emphasis on symbolic manipulation software.

-MATH 6318 Special Topics for Secondary Teachers (3-3-0)
+MATH 6318 Special Topics for Secondary Teachers (3-3-0) Prerequisite: Department approval.

 Topics will be chosen from probability distributions and inferential statistics, elementary game theory and combinatorics, linear programming and matrix methods, history of math, modeling and simulation, uses of technology in mathematics, web use for searches of mathematical concepts and procedures.
 Emphasis on appropriate computer software.

-MATH 6322 Graph Theory (3-3-0)

-Prerequisite: MATH 3306 or department approval.
+MATH 6322 Graph Theory (3-3-0) Prerequisite: MATH 3306 or department approval.